-Capital of Brittany, Rennes is one of the football powerhouses of the north west, where a quarter of Ligue 1 clubs in 2015-16 is clustered.
-Home of twice French Cup winners Stade Rennais, Rennes challenges the historic capital of Nantes for regional superiority in the Brittany Derby – even though its rivals officially left the region in 1956.
+Capital of Brittany, Rennes is one of the football powerhouses of the north west.
+Home of 2019 French Cup winners Stade Rennais, Rennes challenges the historic capital of Nantes for regional superiority in the Brittany Derby – even though its rivals officially left the region in 1956.

 The cultural background of Stade Rennais is a complex one, personified by the recent renaming of their century-old stadium.
 Simply known since 1912 as the Stade de la Route de Lorient, a reference to its position west of town on the road to Lorient, the stadium became the subject of a long-term debate over its renaming.
 Rejecting the potentially lucrative choice of a sponsor, in 2015 Rennes turned to their followers to choose.
 The options reflected the club’s Breton and Celtic roots, Stade des Hermines a reference to the regional ermine emblem, Roazhon Celtic Park featuring the ancient Breton name for Rennes.